The management of civil parking enforcement within the County of Devon by the Council will:

 Unless a vehicle is being used for enabling the Council to perform a statutory duty or for carrying out essential work then it must abide by the normal regulations.

 You are not permitted to exercise any personal discretion under any circumstances.
-Under no circumstances are you to allow someone to park in contravention, enter premises to warn drivers they will receive a PCN or permit parking due to a note or after being told where the driver is.
+Under no circumstances are you to permit someone to park in contravention, enter premises to warn drivers they will receive a PCN or permit parking due to a note or after being told where the driver is.

 You must treat all vehicles in the exact manner described in this document.